 Included: driver (no tracker) and all park fees

-Yala National Park
+5. Safaris In Sri Lanka: Yala National Park

 How could it not be?
-Yala is home to a wide variety of wildlife – wild boars, water buffalo, sloth bears, mongoose, crocodiles, 2 types of monkeys, many species of birds, elephants and the elusive leopard – to name just a few!
+Yala is home to a wide variety of wildlife – wild boars, water buffalo, sloth bears, mongoose, crocodiles, two types of monkeys, many species of birds, elephants and the elusive leopard – to name just a few!

 There were a lot of safari jeeps, even though we were not visiting during peak season.
 The drivers call each other when there is a leopard sighting so, suddenly jeeps appear out of nowhere.
 Our driver called it, “The Colombo Traffic Jam!”
 The way I see it, there are many trained eyes looking for wildlife so the chance of seeing something spectacular increases.
 The drivers were all very respectful of the animals.